apytypes/apytypes/docs/development.rst

 Pre-requisites
 --------------

-Most required packages will be installed during the installation process, but a few things are required:
+Most required packages will be installed during the installation process, but a few things are required

 * A C/C++ compiler supporting at least C++17.
 * CMake